ObjectModules/deploy/Mapping.md

 ```
 See that each of the process has a different assignment, none of them is meaningless, each of them hold a unique task, nothing is repeated.

-`Just do the way they want.
-Not of what you think.`
 #What's Next
 As we have mentioned in our project description, we intent to be among the best and trusted company in scoring any business in the same way as how people see Google on giving their amazing service on ‘keyword base’ search result to the world.